MicrosoftDocs/visualstudio-docs/docs/extensibility/visualstudio.extensibility/project/project-vssdk.md

 ## Specify the project parameters to be included in the query result

-When querying the project system, you can use `With` clauses to control which parameters or metadata are included in the query results.
-There are several valid ways to specify which parameters should be included.
+When querying the project system, utilize `With` clauses to determine which parameters or metadata are included in the query results.
+There are several valid methods to specify which parameters should be included.

 ### Example using a separate `With` clause for each parameter